 View the Application Assessment Criteria and apply for the training from the Apply Now page on the AOD GP Education Program website.

-Upon successful completion of Advanced skills training eligible GPs will receive a payment of $2500 exclusive of GST and subject to relevant taxation.
+Upon successful completion of Advanced Skills Training, eligible GPs will receive a one-off reimbursement payment of $2,500.